LenaHunt/Brassinosteroid_XTH_bean/README.md

 <br>

-The datasets for each of these codes can be found in **Data Files**.
+The datasets for each of these codes can be found in **Data Files** along with the Phaseolus vulgaris XTH gene nucleotide alignment.
 <br>
 <br>